ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

      The Group option defaults to your app name, FoodTracker.

      In the Targets section, make sure both your app and the tests for your app are not selected.
   1. Click Create.

-     Xcode creates a file called `Podfile` which is open in the Xcode editor.
+Xcode will create a file called `Podfile` which is open in the Xcode editor.

 Next, configure CDTDatastore in the Podfile.